How to Socialize Your Dog?

 Older Dogs and Socialization

-The American Kennel Club (AKC) adds that “If you’ve acquired a dog who is no longer a puppy, you can still help him associate new or fearful situations with a positive experience, even though you’ve missed the crucial puppy socialization period.
+The American Kennel Club (AKC) adds, “If you’ve acquired a dog who is no longer a puppy, you can still help him associate new or fearful situations with a positive experience, even though you’ve missed the crucial puppy socialization period.
 Slowly reintroducing the dog to new sights, smells, and sounds, with careful supervision and an emphasis on positivity in the form of praise and treats, can help him overcome his fears or hesitation.
 (Severe cases of fearfulness should be treated with the help of a veterinarian and/or animal behaviorist.).”

 If you have a senior dog that needs socialization, it’s never too late to start.
 The AKC Canine Good Citizen (CGC) is an excellent step for new dogs that have not received sufficient training in the past.
 This is a two-part course designed to help you and your dog be the best you can be–together.
 THE CGC has been around since 1989, with over 1 million dogs and their owners participating in CGC.